giudici1985466/1985466_AFGS/Student_doc.md

 - 24 - As a user, I want the platform to remain operational even if some processing nodes fail, so that critical monitoring is not interrupted.

 ### PORTS:
-8000:8000
+8200:8200

 ### PERSISTENCE EVALUATION
 The gateway does not maintain its own long-term runtime state, but it is responsible for writing and reading persistent event data in PostgreSQL.

 ### EXTERNAL SERVICES CONNECTIONS
 The service connects to:
-- Processing-Service replicas for health checks and detected-event intake
+- PostgreSQL for persistent storage of detected events
-- PostgreSQL for persistent storage and event retrieval
+- Processing-unit replicas for periodic health checks

 ### MICROSERVICES: